ChristopherLohse/sortabilityTime/README.md

 Offcial Code for the Paper [Sortability of Timeseries Data](https://openreview.net/forum?id=OGvmCpcHdV) by Christopher Lohse and Jonas Wahl.

-If you use our work and please consider citing
+If you use our work and find it useful please consider citing

 ```bibtex
 @article{lohse2024sortability,